gi0baro/emmett-haml/README.md

-# Emmett-Haml
+# Emmett-HAML

-Emmett-Haml is an extension for the [Emmett framework](http://github.com/emmett-framework/emmett) providing an Haml like syntax for templates.
-This is not a template engine but a compiler which converts haml files to html Renoir templates.
+Emmett-HAML is an extension for the [Emmett framework](https://github.com/emmett-framework/emmett) providing an HAML like syntax for templates.
+This is not a template engine but a compiler which converts HAML files to HTML Renoir templates.

 [![pip version](https://img.shields.io/pypi/v/emmett-haml.svg?style=flat)](https://pypi.python.org/pypi/Emmett-Haml)

 ## Installation

-You can install Emmett-Haml using pip:
+You can install Emmett-HAML using pip:

     pip install emmett-haml